Radiologic Technologist Visa Sponsorship Jobs in Texas

 SERVICE ESSENTIAL FUNCTIONS

-- Provides care for the physical needs of patients by executing various Radiologic concepts to maximize performance.
+- Proactively assesses, identifies and responds to the needs of the patient for adjustment or intervention to optimize patient care, image quality and patient experience.
 This includes: positioning, physiology, procedure preparation, and technical factors.
-Modifies technical factors to achieve desired imaging results and recognizes complications / limitations associated with certain procedures.
-Proactively identifies how to address these for optimum outcomes.
+Modifies technical factors to achieve desired imaging results and recognizes complications and limitations associated with certain procedures.

 - Provides direct assistance to physicians during diagnostic or special procedures, including assisting with sterile technique.